Odd playoff format gives Lynx chance to win playoff series at home

 But McBride hopes that a loud Target Center will be the difference.

 "They deserve it,'' McBride said of Lynx fans.
 "Being able to get this on the road and knowing we're coming back to play a big game?
-We know they're going to come out and we want to give it our best for them.''
+We know they're going to come out, and we want to give it our best for them.''